About me

 How do I know if you’re the right therapist for me?

 Yes.
-Even if you opt for ecotherapy sessions, you can change your mind about a session/sessions and opt for on-line sessions instead.
+Even if you opt for walk and talk sessions, you can change your mind about a session/sessions and opt for on-line sessions instead.

 Like all sessions, including ecotherapy sessions, we have 50 minutes - 1 hour to talk about whatever you wish to bring.
 The sessions are not directed by me, but guided by you.
-There doesn’t need to be any particular form to the session addressing whatever it is you wish to bring.
+There doesn’t need to be any particular form to the session, just you with no pressure, judgment or rush.

 What happens in an ecotherapy session?

-We will walk or sit in nature for 50 minutes - 1 hour and there are three places to choose from.
+We will walk or sit in nature and there are fiveplaces to choose from in and around Tring in Hertfordshire and in Enfield, North London.
 We will simply move through the session with you bringing whatever thoughts, feelings and emotions and topics you need to.
 Where appropriate and in a very natural way, we will use nature’s shapes, paths and design to integrate metaphors, obstacles, terrain and relationships to assist you with your session.
 Fresh air, using nature and movement all go to enhance the therapeutic process.

 What kind of therapy do you provide?

 I am an integrative therapist, which means I incorporate different theories into our sessions, led totally by you.
-These include person-centred therapy, transactional analysis (looking at relationships), attachment and psychodynamic theories (exploring childhood and other life stage influences), Gestalt (working with feelings in the here and now) and cognitive behavioural therapy (looking at alternative patterns of thinking and behaviour).
-I provide walk and talk (ecotherapy) and on-line sessions.
+These include person-centred therapy, transactional analysis (looking at relationships), attachment and psychodynamic theories (exploring childhood and other life stage influences), Internal Family Systems (meeeting the different aspects/parts of you), Gestalt (working with feelings in the here and now) and cognitive behavioural therapy (looking at alternative patterns of thinking and behaviour).

 What’s the difference between counselling & psychotherapy?